flex-storefront/flex-docs/src/content/docs/storefront/Features/authentication.md

 ### Authentication status in Blocs/Cubits

 While it is still possible to perform a "one-time read" like the declaration above, in the state management layer, we generally want the real-time update of the authentication status.

-Example: load the user when the user logs in or load the anonymous cart when the user logs out.
+Example: loading the user data when the user logs in or load the anonymous cart when the user logs out.

 To do this, the `AuthRepository` exposes a stream that can be listened to in the bloc/cubit constructor: